 Streete is a village and parish in County Westmeath and it lies on the regional road between Lismacaffery and Rathowen.
 The picturesque village has been the scene of the annual Vintage & Classic Cars Show in the last two decades, but the COVID-19 pandemic has put an unfortunate halt on the show for the last two years.
 Hence, this was the 20th anniversary edition, but it wasn’t the 20th show.

 Despite the heavy showers, classic and vintage car owners and enthusiasts from all over Ireland showed up on the 26th of June.
 Armed with Wellies and hot tea from the festival’s stands, the crowd had plenty to do.
 The show provided something for everyone.
 A Vintage Tractors show for the hard-working Midland’s farmers, amusements for kids, food, live country music and dance for everyone.
 Over a hundred classic and vintage cars were waiting impatiently to be admired and photographed across the field.
 We can easily say that there was a car from each imaginable era.
-As a leading insurance company in Ireland, we were very proud to see so many well maintained classic and vintage cars and happy owners who got a cover from us.
+The scene was packed with hundreds of vintage car enthusiasts checking up some of the best classic cars – some admiring the cars, some looking to invest in their collection.
+As a leading classic car insurance company in Ireland, we were very proud to see so many well maintained classic and vintage cars and happy owners who got a cover from us.

 If you want the see the reflection of the event in the local media, you can read this article in Westmeath Examiner.

 What makes a car vintage or classic in Ireland?